 Fines and fees under $10 may be paid at any of our Check Out Desks.
 Fines and fees $10 and over must be paid through UCI Financial Services.
+These charges take approximately 2 business days to appear on your university account.
 UCI undergraduate and graduate students may pay online through their ZOT Account Online.
 All others must pay at the Central Cashier using one of their accepted methods of payment.
 Details can be found on the UCI Financial Services web site.

 Additional late charges are assessed and added to unpaid invoices by UCI Financial Services.

 Library privileges will be suspended, with the exception of current UCI faculty, until fines and/or bills are paid in full.
 All borrowers are subject to the assessment of overdue fines for reserve and recalled materials.
 If a borrower plans to be away from the campus for an extended period of time, he/she needs to make the necessary arrangements to, receive email notices or return materials.
 Fines, if applicable, and replacement or repair charges will be turned over to Campus Billing and may, if not paid promptly, result in, withholding of transcripts, permission to register for classes (UCI students), and risk of the bill being sent to a collection agency.